Travelling with Pets

 - Please note that customs / veterinary offices are not open at all times (for example, the office at Frankfurt airport is open until 8 pm) and your pet is held in an animal station until the release is paid by you.
 Also any additional costs have to be paid by you.

 The airline is entitled to refuse to transport the animal in case of non-compliance.
 The airline cannot be held liable for any damages, indirect or otherwise, that may result from this refusal to transport.
+This also applies for mixed breeds.

 Information on the transportation of snub-nosed dogs and cats